LineSophie/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-5. Calculating the 5-minute Interval that, on average, contains the maximum Number of Steps
+Step 3: Calculating the 5-minute Interval that, on average, contains the maximum Number of Steps

 ```r
 max_interval <- AverageSteps[which.max(AverageSteps$AveSteps),1]